 Tokyo Disneyland is an incredible castle park.
 Much of TDL will feel familiar to those that have gone to Disneyland and Magic Kingdom.
 In a way, the park is a greatest hits collection from those two parks.
 On top of that, Tokyo Disneyland boasts a few impressive original attractions.
 Moving away from the attractions, the park shines in the way of parades, dining and atmosphere.
 Thanks to marvelous upkeep throughout the resort, Tokyo Disneyland is beautiful and interesting.
 While the experience will feel very familiar to the castle parks stateside, there is also something very unique about the park.
 Everything about TDL is just different enough to make it feel… Weird?
 I mean that as a compliment.

 Ideally, guests would have two days at Tokyo Disneyland.
-The park boasts a robust attraction lineup that is hard to fit into one day while mixing in parades, shows and dining.
+The park has a robust attraction roster that is hard to fit into one day while mixing in parades, shows and dining.
 Obviously, that isn’t the point of this post though so we’ll do our best to fit in all of the essentials.
 If you are able to visit Tokyo Disneyland during low crowd season then the chances of fitting in this whole itinerary grow exponentially.
 Understanding that many guests traveling to Tokyo Disneyland have already been to Magic Kingdom and/or Disneyland, we won’t put as much emphasis on the attractions that are replicas at Tokyo Disneyland.
 We’ll still fit in, what we consider, the best attraction but they won’t take priority over what makes Tokyo Disneyland unique.

 Like other itineraries, FastPass plays a big role.
 We have our Tokyo Disneyland FastPass Guide that we will be (more or less) following in this post.
 If you get ahead or behind in this itinerary, refer to that to see what attraction you should FastPass next.
+The Tokyo Disneyland website does a good job of laying out how FastPass works there, as it’s mostly done through the resort’s app.

 There are many different factors that go into a theme park day, so we do have to keep this plan somewhat general.
 I don’t know how busy the park will be when you visit, where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
 Getting to the park at least half an hour before opening would be a wise choice if you only have one day there.
 For guests staying at one of the official Tokyo Disney Resort hotels then you get access to the park 15 minutes before anyone else.
 While it doesn’t seem like much, take advantage of this as it will get you a leg up on FastPasses.
 Tokyo Disneyland Hotel, Hotel MiraCosta and Disney Ambassador Hotel are the closest hotels to the park and each one is incredible.
-Unfortunately, they are also the most expensive hotels at the resort.
+Unfortunately, they are also the most expensive hotels at the resort but there are plenty of other places close by.
 If you aren’t staying at either of these resorts, don’t worry.
 Just get to the park before opening one way or another.
 On to the plan!

 Arrive Early for the Original Attractions

+Since the previous step was digital, we’ll move to the actual first step in the park.
 As we’ve already said, arrive at least half an hour early to the park.
 If it’s a high crowd season then getting there an hour in advance is a smart idea.
 Take advantage of the early 15 if staying on-site.
 Once inside the park make a beeline towards Pooh’s Hunny Hunt.
 This is one of the park’s original attractions and is considered one of the best rides in the world.
 Your first decision of the day is whether you want to both ride and FastPass the attraction or just ride it.
 I would recommend riding and FastPassing.

 Once done at Pooh’s Hunny Hunt, head over to another Tokyo Disneyland original, Monsters, Inc. Ride & Go Seek.
 This is another enjoyable dark ride, although not quite up to the level of Hunny Hunt.
 If the line here is already over 40 minutes then just use a FastPass once the ticket window opens up.
 If the wait time isn’t long then hop in line.